BobAnkh/auto-generate-changelog/CONTRIBUTING.md

 Closes #456
 ```

-### About Pull Request
+### Pull Request Convention

+> **NOTE**: Use `rebase` method or `pull --rebase` method to update your branch so as to make the commit history clean.

+The project has configured several automation check tools.
+Please wait a moment after your Pull Request submitted and deal with some issues according to the comments and details of check tools.

-#### Branch Convention
+#### Branch Name

-You need to submit a Pull Request (PR) from a new branch with a name related to the changes.
-Pull Request from master branch will be rejected.
-This is because when you open a Pull Request from a branch, you can still update the Pull Request by committing and pushing to the branch
+You are recommended to submit a Pull Request (PR) from a new branch with a name related to the changes. **Pull Request from master branch may cause trouble to your future work**.
+This is because when you open a Pull Request from a branch, you can still update the Pull Request by committing and pushing to the branch.
+And your master branch can be used to track the latest changes.

 As for this project, the branch name of the Pull Request should follow the conventions below: